[Minor revision–posted 9/28/20 (replaces 6/1/18 edition)]

 * In accordance with Rules and Regulations of the Texas Higher Education Coordinating Board (THECB), Chapter 25, § 25.4 (k)

 a.
-ORP is available as an alternative to active TRS membership for full-time higher education employees.
+ORP is available as an alternative to active TRS membership for some full-time higher education employees.
 "Full-time" for initial ORP eligibility purposes is employment at 100 percent effort in an ORP-eligible position that is expected to last at least one full semester or four and one-half months.
 Eligible positions must fall into one of the following categories defined by the THECB:

 (1) Faculty Member – A member of the faculty whose duties include teaching and/or research as a principal activity and who holds the title of professor, associate professor, assistant professor, instructor, lecturer, or equivalent faculty title, including "visiting professor" if the position is at least one full semester in duration.